Westside Family Handbook

 As members of the Westside School community, we strive to treat one another with honesty, respect, and generosity of spirit.
 We respect one another, our school, our community, our environment, and ourselves.
 We respect differences in others, including those pertaining to gender, generation, sexual orientation, disability, ethnicity, race, and religion, all of which contribute to the diversity of our community.
 We expect everyone to model appropriate behavior and to adhere to the rules stated in this handbook.

 At Westside, we embrace the many dimensions that make up an individual, and we do our best to include all aspects in daily learning.
 We endeavor to support each individual in the development of self-awareness, establishing personal values, and understanding oneself as a part of the bigger world.
-We use Positive Discipline in the Classroom and Restorative Justice programs to guide our Code of Conduct.

 At Westside School, we understand extenuating circumstances may impact the appropriateness of imposing the same consequence and intervention upon different students.
 When a student violates the Westside School Code of Conduct, the violation will be handled on a case-by-case basis, allowing Westside School staff the opportunity to take into account extenuating circumstances.
 This sensitivity may result in different students receiving different but fair consequences and/or interventions.